MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/modules/image-data-module/preparation-image-data.md

 If you want to learn more about PyTorch, consider following another tutorial below:
 - [Deep Learning with PyTorch: A 60 Minute Blitz](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html)

+[^credit]: Credit: this teaching material is created by Bryan Fleming under the supervision of [Yen-Chia Hsu](https://github.com/yenchiah).